Chick-fil-A: Canada

-In September 1994, Chick-fil-A opened its first location outside of the United States inside a student center food court at the University of Alberta in Edmonton, Alberta, Canada.
+In September 1994, Chick-fil-A opened its first location outside of the United States inside a student centre food court at the University of Alberta in Edmonton, Alberta.
 This location did not perform very well and was closed within two or three years.
-The company returned to the province of Alberta by opening an outlet at the Calgary International Airport in Calgary in May 2014.
-This restaurant closed in 2019.
+The company opened an outlet at the Calgary International Airport in Alberta in May 2014, and closed it in 2019.

-In July 2018, Chick-fil-A announced plans to expand within Canada by opening a new restaurant in Toronto, Ontario, in 2019.
-That location opened on September 6, 2019 in the Yonge and Bloor Street area, marked by protests criticizing the company's violation of animal rights and "history of supporting anti-LGBTQ causes".
+Chick-fil-A opened a restaurant in Toronto, Ontario, on September 6, 2019, in the Yonge and Bloor Street area.
+There were protests criticizing the company's violation of animal rights and "history of supporting anti-LGBTQ causes".
 Chick-fil-A announced that it would open two other locations in Toronto during 2019, and 12 additional stores in the Greater Toronto Area over the subsequent five years.
 The chain's second Toronto location opened at the Yorkdale Shopping Centre in January 2020.

-The company expanded to other areas of Ontario in 2021, opening standalone locations with drive-thrus in Kitchener and Windsor, in August and October respectively.
+The company expanded to other areas of Ontario in 2021, opening standalone locations with drive-through restaurants in Kitchener in August and Windsor in October.

+In 2024, the company opened locations in Alberta, one being in the Phase III food court of West Edmonton Mall in Edmonton. and the other being in Calgary located on Macleod Trail.

+In 2025, despite freezing cold, hundreds of customers started lining up outside the restaurant as early as five in the morning in Cambridge, Ontario.

 South Africa

 In August 1996, Chick-fil-A opened its first location outside of North America by building a restaurant in Durban, South Africa.
 A second location was opened in Johannesburg in November 1997.
-Since neither of the South African locations was profitable, both of these locations were closed in 2001.
+Neither was profitable, and they were closed in 2001.